Clutch Justice · Academic Resources

 Instructor Materials

-All content is publicly accessible and written by Rita Williams unless otherwise noted.
+All content is publicly accessible and authored by Rita Williams unless otherwise noted.
 Educators are welcome to assign, excerpt, or reference materials with attribution.
+Select cases include optional instructor-facing teaching materials designed to reduce preparation time and support structured discussion.

 TL;DR